 · An (athe)ist, or explicit atheist, asserts positively that God does not exist.
 He knows there is no God.

 · An a(theist), or implicit atheist, simply has no belief about God.
-The concept does not generate enough voltage to consider – it is like the idea of an invisible, intangible, undetectable ghost in your living room.
-An implicit atheist might also consider the term “god” to be too vague, muddy, ill-defined, or subject to vagaries of meaning.
-Does a zork exist?
-The answer is a shrug.
+The idea does not generate enough voltage to take up time – like the idea of an invisible, intangible, undetectable ghost in your living room.

 The opposite of an atheist is a theist.
 Duh.